raosudha89/GYAFC-corpus/README.md

-Grammarly's Yahoo Answers Formality Corpus (GYAFC)
+<b>Grammarly's Yahoo Answers Formality Corpus (GYAFC)</b>

+Description of this corpus can be found in the paper below: <br/>
-Dear Sir or Madam, May I introduce the GYAFC Corpus: Corpus, Benchmarks and Metrics for Formality Style Transfer <br/>
+<i><a href="https://arxiv.org/abs/1803.06535">Dear Sir or Madam, May I introduce the GYAFC Corpus: Corpus, Benchmarks and Metrics for Formality Style Transfer </a></i><br/>

-Sudha Rao (raosudha@cs.umd.edu) and Joel Tetreault (joel.tetreault@grammarly.com)
+Sudha Rao (raosudha@cs.umd.edu) and Joel Tetreault (joel.tetreault@grammarly.com)</br>
 To appear in the proceedings of The 2018 North American Association of Computational Lingusitics (NAACL 2018)

-The GYAFC corpus was created using the Yahoo Answers corpus: L6 - Yahoo!
-Answers Comprehensive Questions and Answers version 1.0.
-This Yahoo Answers corpus can be requested free of charge for research purposes.
-Access to our YAFC dataset will require users to first gain access to this Yahoo Answers corpus.
+The GYAFC corpus was created using the Yahoo Answers corpus: <a href="https://webscope.sandbox.yahoo.com/catalog.php?datatype=l"> L6 - Yahoo!
+Answers Comprehensive Questions and Answers version 1.0 </a>.
+This Yahoo Answers corpus can be requested free of charge for research purposes. <br/>
+Access to our GYAFC dataset will require users to first gain access to this Yahoo Answers corpus.

-Once you have gained access to the L6 corpus, please forward the acknowledgment to Joel Tetreault (joel.tetreault@grammarly.com) and we will give you access to our YAFC corpus.
+Once you have gained access to the L6 corpus, please forward the acknowledgment to Joel Tetreault (joel.tetreault@grammarly.com) and we will give you access to our GYAFC corpus. <br/>
 Please let us know if you have any questions.